-12.4 Dealing and disclosure code
+13. Dealing and disclosure code

 On June 3, 2014, the Board approved the Ontex Dealing and Disclosure Code (the "Dealing and Disclosure Code") in accordance with provision 3.7 of the Corporate Governance Code.
 The Dealing and Disclosure Code was subsequently amended on April 2, 2015 and most recently on June 28, 2016.
-The objective of the most recent revision was to bring the Dealing and Disclosure Code in accordance to the new Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse ("MAR").
 The Dealing and Disclosure Code restricts transactions in Ontex Group NV securities by members of the Board and of the Management Committee, and by certain senior employees of the Ontex Group during closed and prohibited periods.
 The Dealing and Disclosure Code also contains rules concerning the internal approval of intended transactions, as well as the disclosure of executed transactions through a notification to the Belgian Financial Services and Markets Authority, and disclosure of inside information.
 The Corporate Legal Counsel is the Compliance Officer for purposes of the Dealing and Disclosure Code.